What is Big Data Analytics? – Beginner-Friendly Explanation

 Storage

 Data Warehouses: Traditional databases struggle with big data’s size and complexity.
-Data warehouses store structured data (organized in rows and columns) in a format optimized for querying and analysis.
+Data warehouses store structured data (organised in rows and columns) in a format optimised for querying and analysis.

 Data Lakes: Unlike data warehouses, data lakes store all types of data, including unstructured data (text, images, audio, video) in its native format.
 This flexibility allows for future analytics possibilities as data science techniques evolve.